 Beauty is complicated.
 It has been enslaved by corporate interests; selling is effortless when you target your audience’s self-image.
 Culture has corrupted beauty into a differentiator.
 In an alliance made in hell, culture and corporatism have utilized their massive power and resources to create a cycle of mass consumerism and exclusiveness.

 To be beautiful is to be “in,” included, etc. To be beautiful, you are required to buy acres of products and services.
 To stay “in” you must continue buying.

 An alliance made in hell.

 It is hell.
-As evidenced by low self-image, depression, and a lack of fulfillment, society has reacted negatively to this cycle.
+As evidenced by the low self-image, depression, and a lack of fulfillment; society has reacted negatively to this cycle.

 Nevertheless, advocates still attempt to reform our perceptions of what is beautiful and what it means to be so.
 Feminists of various stripes and colors have had their way with beauty standards.
 The body-positivity movement is a well-known example of this.
 However, the movement has already been co-opted by corporate interests.
 This is the conundrum faced by beauty reform activists: push for change in a consumer based culture, and you end up having companies like Dove take advantage of women, again.

 It is not so much corporate interests co-opting the movement, but the beauty status quo itself.
 Think about every body-positive campaign you have seen.
 What is the common denominator?
 They are all models.
 They are all beautiful according to society’s standards.
 Amanda Mull sums it up nicely at Racked: